 If what you are investing in “rocks the world,” be prepared for the company to face unexpected challenges convincing customers.
 Double any timeframe presented as well as the cost of success.
-When it pertains to customers, this means a longer timeframe to achieve a significant level of sales (see Crossing the Chasm by Geoffrey Moore) and higher cost of acquisition per early customer.
+Significant sales will take longer (see Crossing the Chasm by Geoffrey Moore) and cost more per early customer.

 In our series of nine questions to ask before investing in a new venture, ask yourself this: Is this product or service a “sustaining technology” (an improvement to the current way of doing things), or is it truly a “disruptive technology?”

-Furthermore, existing infrastructure (supply chain, out-sourced fulfilment, etc.) supporting the status-quo can also be highly resistant to change.
-A company is taking risk when adapting (or creating) new equipment for which a consistent use and demand has not yet been proven—think about the first light bulb for example.
+Furthermore, existing infrastructure (supply chain, out-sourced fulfillment, etc.) supporting the status-quo can also be highly resistant to change.
+A company is taking risks when adapting (or creating) new equipment for which a consistent use and demand has not yet been proven—think about the first light bulb for example.

-Product or services which are not disruptive, if well branded, may still lead to a successful venture.
+Products or services which are not disruptive, if well branded, may still lead to a successful venture.
 Think of all the sneaker companies or soft-drink companies which don’t offer a game-changing product.
-What many do is engage experienced branding partners to set them apart from the competition, creating an identity that ignites brand ambassadors.
+What many do is engage experienced branding partners to differentiate them, creating an identity that ignites brand ambassadors.

 When considering this venture investment, ask yourself some additional questions:

 - How great are the benefits delivered to the customer by the product or service?
-If it is difficult to change a customer’s purchasing pattern, then the customer must be persuaded by substantially improved results to buy this new product or service.
+If it is difficult to change a customer’s purchasing pattern, then the new product or services must deliver substantially improved results to persuade a customer to buy.

 - Is it worth the risk to purchase it, and do you believe that significant target customers will switch…and become repeat buyers?